juji-io/datalevin/README.md

 These are the short term goals that we will try to reach quickly:

 * 0.3.0 Distributed mode with raft based replication
+* 0.4.0 New query engine with a query optimizer
-* 0.4.0 Schema migration
+* 0.5.0 Schema migration
-* 0.5.0 Query parity with Datascript: composite tuples and persisted transaction functions
+* 0.6.0 Query parity with Datascript: composite tuples and persisted transaction functions
-* 0.6.0 Statistics collector
-* 0.7.0 Query optimizer
-* 0.8.0 Materialized views and incremental maintenance
+* 0.7.0 Materialized views and incremental maintenance

 We welcome any suggestions on what to do next.
 Please file issues.

 ## :floppy_disk: Differences from Datascript

 Datascript is developed by [Nikita Prokopov](https://tonsky.me/) that "is built totally from scratch and is not related by any means to" Datomic®.
-Although a port, Datalevin differs from Datascript in more significant ways than just the difference in data durability:
+Although currently a port, Datalevin differs from Datascript in more significant ways than just the difference in data durability:

 * As mentioned, Datalevin is not an immutable database, and there is no "database as a value" feature.
 Since history is not kept, transaction ids are not stored.